 Seed research grants are available for students and young professionals intending to do field-based research, as well as to use the AMNH collections.
-These include Theodore Roosevelt Memorial Grants, Lerner-Gray Marine Research Grants, Chapman Memorial Grants and Collection Study Grants.
+These include Theodore Roosevelt Memorial Grants, Lerner-Gray Marine Research Grants, Frank M. Chapman Memorial Grants and Collection Study Grants.
 Additionally, we have the Kade Fellowship to support graduate student exchanges between AMNH and French or German institutions.

 The Anthropology Internship Program offers internships for undergraduate and graduate students enrolled in programs in anthropology and related fields to work on projects relating to the collections or to the ongoing research interests of curatorial staff in the museum or in the field.
 In addition to Curatorial Research, internships can be considered in collections management, archives, and conservation.
 Internships are offered for periods ranging from three months to one year depending on the project.
 Grants provide monthly stipends for periods of two months to one year.
 The minimum work requirement for a paid internship is two days per week.

 The purpose of this program is to partner with French and German institutions to permit an exchange of graduate students (Masters and PhD).
 This program will allow students to spend 3 months during the year at a selected university in France or Germany or for French and German students to come to the AMNH for 3 months.
 We expect that the students will have the opportunity to explore new cultures and enrich their lives with new contacts and friendships. (*Note‐ Late applications and applications that do not conform entirely with our specifications will not be considered)

 *Please note this application works best with the latest versions of Google Chrome, Internet Explorer, Safari, and Firefox

 November 1, 2016